vitroid/GenIce/README.md

         genice2 CS2 -g 16=uathf -G 0=me > CS2.gro

 Although only a few kinds of guest molecules are preset, you can easily prepare new guest molecules as a module.
-Here is an example for the ethylene oxide molecule.
+Here is an example of the ethylene oxide molecule.

 ```python
 import numpy as np